Technology has taken the drumming industry to a whole new level. And electronic drum pads are a good example.

-For electronic pads, you can assign sounds on a pad-to-pad basis.
-Some will only let you change the sound of all pads together.
-As you can see, the first option is better because it allows you to customize the pad as you wish.
+For electronic pads, you can assign sounds on a drum pad-to-pad basis.
+Some will only let you change the sounds of all pads together.
+As you can see, the first option is better because it allows you to customize the electronic drum pad as you wish.

 The quality of sounding